-Popular attractions and venues in Hollywood and throughout L.A. provide disabled access.
+Popular attractions and venues in Hollywood and throughout LA provide disabled access.
 At Universal Studios Hollywood, many rides, shows, attractions, escalators and parking structures are designed to accommodate guests in wheelchairs and other disabilities.
 A minimum of 200 wheelchair, semi-ambulatory, and companion tickets are available throughout the Hollywood Bowl.
 Inside the Ford Theatres amphitheatre there are 10 wheelchair spaces, 10 companion/ADA fixed seats and 14 transfer seats.
 Patrons can purchase up to three contiguous seats in the ADA section or as close to possible, if contiguous seats are sold out.
+The Greek Theatre is ADA compliant, providing 41 wheelchair and semi-ambulatory tickets throughout the theatre, including accessible seating for those with mobility disabilities who require accessible seating.
 Check with individual attractions and venues for more information.

 - The Los Angeles Police Department is responsible for police services.
 The LAPD's Hollywood station is at 1358 N. Wilcox Ave.

 - The LA Fire Department operates four fire stations in the area: Stations 27, 41, 52, and 82.

 - The LA County Department of Health Services operates the Hollywood-Wilshire Health Center in Hollywood.